Will do what is in our national interest: India to US on S-400 deal

 -

-India on Wednesday told the US that it will go by its national interest on S-400 missile deal with sanctions-hit Russia even as New Delhi and Washington vowed to work their way through it as also other prickly issues, including those related to trade, to take the bilateral ties to new levels.
+India on Wednesday told the United States that it will go by its national interest on S-400 missile deal with sanctions-hit Russia, even as New Delhi and Washington vowed to work their way through it as also other prickly issues, including those related to trade, to take the bilateral ties to new levels.

 India's strong stance on the S-400 deal was conveyed by External Affairs Minister S Jaishankar to his American counterpart Mike Pompeo during their wide-ranging meeting, the first high-level interaction between the two countries after return of the Modi government to power last month.